bjosh0/DotnetAngularTemplate/README.md

 - **Backend**: Add new controllers, services, and models to the .NET project as needed.
 - **Frontend**: Modify Angular components, services, and modules to suit your application requirements.

-## Contributing

-Contributions to improve this template are welcome.
-Please ensure to follow the existing code structure and maintain consistency in coding standards.

-## License

-[Your chosen license]